MicrosoftDocs/common-data-model-and-service/common-data-model/creating-schemas.md

 >[!NOTE]
 >There are more physical and logical entity definitions than what's mentioned above that will be used throughout this guide.

-Now that you've laid out the entity definitions, let's dive into creating the actual schema documents.
+Now that the entity definitions have been laid out, let's dive into creating the actual schema documents.

 ## Create the entity schemas

 <!-- is the intent of this section to show how to create entity schemas?
 If yes, I don't think it does-->

-For the purposes of this example, you'll be writing all schema documents under the *[schemaDocuments](https://github.com/microsoft/CDM/tree/master/schemaDocuments)* folder, in a sub-folder called *clickstream*:
+For the purpose of this example, all schema documents will be created under the *[schemaDocuments](https://github.com/microsoft/CDM/tree/master/schemaDocuments)* folder, in a sub-folder called *clickstream*:

 ![clickstream Folder](media/creating-schemas-clickstreamfolder.png)